stingyemperor/artisan-static/source/_posts/Final Report.md

 * Initially, I was trying to use a deep learning based which included training a GAN on 3D models based on [Wu et al., 2016] but I could not understand how to generalize it for free form shapes.
 So in order to have some results for this project, I decided to implement it in blender instead.
 * Blenders’s python API is poorly documented, so I had to experiment a lot in order to find how scripts were to be written
 * The trickiest case is when there are a bunch of overshot lines, and we need to be able to identify and ignore them.
-My current implementation does not work perfectly and sometimes are some extra edges remaining
+My current implementation does not work perfectly and sometimes there are some extra vertices remaining

 ### <span style="text-decoration:underline;">Results</span>